 Rasmussen University Nursing School offers a hybrid associate degree in nursing at 19 campuses across five states.
 This flexible program features online coursework with in-person labs and clinicals.
 The curriculum emphasizes patient-centered care, evidence-based practices, and professional confidence.
 Students who graduate from this program are also well prepared to sit for the NCLEX-RN exam and begin entry-level work as licensed nurses.

-Unlike many other programs, there are no prerequisites for this program, and many of the campuses do not have a waitlist.
-If a campus has a waitlist, students don’t need to reapply and can wait until a spot is available for them in the program.
-To help students succeed, there are many support services, including academic advising, tutoring, financial aid counseling, and 24/7 technical support.
+Unlike many other programs, there are no prerequisites for this program, and many campuses do not have a waitlist.
+If a campus has a waitlist, students don’t need to reapply and can wait until a spot is available in the program.
+There are many support services to help students succeed, including academic advising, tutoring, financial aid counseling, and 24/7 technical support.

 Association of Women, Health Obstetric and Neonatal Nurses

-The Association of Women, Health Obstetric and Neonatal Nurses (AWHONN) is the premier association for nurses in women’s care and obstetrics and they offer outstanding continuing education options for nurses who work in this field.
-All nurses must complete continuing education units to maintain their licenses, and this is an excellent way to meet those requirements while gaining more skills in labor and delivery care.
+The Association of Women, Health Obstetric and Neonatal Nurses (AWHONN) is the premier association for nurses in women’s care and obstetrics, and it offers outstanding continuing education options for nurses who work in this field.
+All nurses must complete continuing education units to maintain their licenses, which is an excellent way to meet those requirements while gaining more labor and delivery care skills.

-The online courses vary in length but most can be completed in about an hour.
-Many courses are free for AWHONN members.
-Non-members’ fees are around $30 to $40 per course.
+The online courses vary in length, but most can be completed in about an hour.
+Many courses are free for AWHONN members, while non-members’ fees are around $30 to $40 per course.
 Topics include abortion, polycystic ovarian syndrome in teenagers, implications of pregnancy in bariatric patients, and vitamin K prophylaxis.

-• Accreditation: American Nurses Credentialing Center’s Commission on Accreditation.
-Accredited
+- Accreditation: American Nurses Credentialing Center’s Commission on Accreditation

 Please check out the registered nurse and nurse practitioner pages for more information on degree programs.